-When skin has been exposed to sunlight for long periods of time, melanin becomes more highly concentrated.
+When skin has been exposed to sunlight for long periods of time, melanin becomes more highly concentrated in order to protect from the sun’s UV rays.
 So if you have a history of sunburns, sunbathing, or tanning beds — dark spots may appear sooner.

-And while sunscreen (plus sun protection like hats and umbrellas) is your best defense against these brown spots, once they pop up there are lots of natural options for lightening their appearance and getting back your gorgeous glow!
+Sunscreen (plus sun protection like hats and umbrellas) is your best defense against these brown spots, but let’s talk about what to do when they make their unwanted appearance on your face.
+Nature has given us ways to help lighten their appearance and get back your gorgeous glow.

 How to Prevent Dark Spots

-So first things first, let’s talk about how to prevent dark spots.
-(It may be impossible to completely prevent them, but these tips will limit your chances.)
+First things first– let’s talk about how to prevent dark spots.
+It may be impossible to completely prevent them, but these tips will help protect your skin going forward:

 - Wear sunscreen RELIGIOUSLY during the daytime.
-Stick with SPF 30 or above.
+Use SPF 30 or higher.

 - Wear hats and UV protective clothing while out in the sun.

-- Avoid tanning beds!
-They’re a one-way ticket to premature age spots!
+- Avoid tanning beds.
+They’re a one-way ticket to premature age spots (amongst other unwanted side effects.)
 Try a natural self-bronzing cream or lotion instead.

-If you’ve already seen your first dark spot (or a family of dots!), here are 10 easy, DIY techniques to help fade the look of dark spots:
+If you’ve already seen your first dark spot or two, here are some easy, DIY techniques to help fade the look of dark spots:

-Dab your dots with what’s in your kitchen.
-Keep your pad stocked with apple cider vinegar, fresh lemons, red onion, and/or an aloe vera plant — all of which are known for helping fight the appearance of dark spots.
+Use what you’ve got.
+Keep your pantry stocked with apple cider vinegar, fresh lemons, red onion, and/or an aloe vera plant — all of which are known to naturally help reduce the appearance of dark spots.

-2. Do the same with fresh squeezed lemon juice.
-(If you find that either liquid has a drying effect, dilute with water before dabbing!)
+- Do the same with fresh squeezed lemon juice.
+If you find that either liquid has a drying effect, dilute it with water before applying.

-3. Peel and cut up a red onion.
+- Peel and cut up a red onion.
 Juice it (or blend, if you don’t have a juicer).
-Grab a q-tip and dab it onto your dark spots.
-Leave it on for 10 or 15 minutes, then wash your face with your favorite natural cleanser (to get rid of that onion aroma!).
+Grab a q-tip and press it onto your dark spots.
+Leave it on for 10 or 15 minutes, then wash your face with your favorite cleanser.

-4. Aloe vera plants are an excellent tool to have around!
+- Aloe vera plants are an excellent natural skincare ingredient to have around.
 Cut a green leaf and squeeze the gel straight out onto your finger.
 Apply it to your dark spots for 30 minutes in the morning and evening, followed by a rinse and your regular skin care routine.
-(If you’re not into having plants around, you can buy natural aloe vera gel instead)

 Try a DIY mask.
-Making a face mask with natural, garden-grown ingredients is a super fun way to treat yourself — plus help to reduce the appearance of dark spots and other skin issues!
+Making a face mask with natural, garden-grown ingredients is a fun way to treat yourself and help to reduce the appearance of dark spots and other skin issues!
 A couple of our favorite recipes include:

-7. Tropical vibes!
-Deseed a papaya (green or ripe), cut it into chunks, and stick it in the blender!
-Mix in one tablespoon of lemon juice, and leave it on your skin for 30 minutes.
-Rinse clean and apply moisturizer
+- Tropical vibes: Deseed a papaya (green or ripe), cut it into chunks, and purée in a blender.
+Mix in one tablespoon of lemon juice and leave it on your skin for 30 minutes.
+Rinse clean and apply moisturizer.

-8. Citrus and spice!
-Turmeric is a yellow-hued, antioxidant-packed spice that’s great for your skin (and your bod, we recommend it in recipes)!
+- Citrus and spice: Turmeric is a yellow-hued, antioxidant-packed superfood that benefits your skin, too.
 Mix one teaspoon turmeric (powder or ground) with a teaspoon of lemon juice.
-Evenly apply to your face, leave it for 20 minutes, and rinse clean.
+Evenly apply to your face, leave it for 20 minutes, and rinse clean and moisturize.

-9. Lemon-aid!
-Squeeze out the juice from half a lemon.
+- Lemon-aid: Squeeze out the juice from half a lemon.
 Add a teaspoon of sugar and mix well.
-Scrub it all over your face for two minutes, particularly on the dark spots.
-Rinse clean.
+Gently scrub your face with the mixture for two minutes, focusing on the dark spots.
+Rinse clean and moisturize.